kkorzen/RaspberryPi-Lora/README.md

 [WiringPi library docs](http://wiringpi.com/)\
 [WiringPi news](http://wiringpi.com/news/)

 Look also into the PDF file in PDF-DocFiles directory for a specific step-by-step installation.
-In the project **chapter 4**, titled <u>Example3: Two RPI use LoRa to transmit to each other</u>, was used.
+In the project, **chapter 4** titled <u>Example3: Two RPI use LoRa to transmit to each other</u>, was used.

 ## Quick setup
 Quick setup is recommended to test the functionality of the LoRa librarry.
-Although all of the code below can be find in the links given above and in the mentioned PDF file, we decide to also write it here in the recommended, because we value your time. :)
+Although all of the code below can be find in the links given above and in the mentioned PDF file, we decide to also write it here, because we value your time. :)

 1. Installation of WiringPi.h library for Raspberry Pi 3 - written in C. For your convinience you can just run **wiringpi-install.sh**:
 ```